-If you broke one or more bones in a car accident, you may need surgery or you may just need to wear a cast or splint while the bones heal.
-You may experience pain during this time, which can last for months, but you might also have some residual pain after doctors remove your cast.
+If you broke one or more bones in a car accident, you may need surgery.
+Or you may just need to wear a cast or splint while the bones heal.
+You may experience pain during this time, which can last for months.
+Further, you might also have some residual pain after doctors remove your cast.
 In other situations, soreness in a specific area may be a symptom of an undetected break or hairline fracture.
 Severe fractures, especially compound fractures, sometimes don’t heal perfectly.
 This can leave car accident victims to struggle with soreness from arthritis near the site of injury for years after the injury.

 Soft Tissue Damage